- 3/4 cup butter, softened

 - In a mixing bowl, cream butter and confectioners' sugar.
 Gradually add flour; mix well.
-Press into an ungreased 11-in. fluted tart pan with removable bottom or 12-in. pizza pan with sides.
+Press into an ungreased 11-in. tart pan or 12-in. pizza pan with sides.
 Bake at 300° for 25-30 minutes or until lightly browned.
-Cool on a wire rack.
+Cool.

-- For glaze, in a small saucepan, combine sugar and cornstarch.
-Stir in lemon juice and reserved pineapple juice until smooth.
-Bring to a boil over medium heat; cook and stir for 2 minutes or until thickened.
+- For glaze, combine sugar, cornstarch, lemon juice and reserved pineapple juice until smooth in a saucepan; bring to a boil over medium heat.
+Cook and stir for 2 minutes or until thickened.
 Cool; brush over fruit.
 Chill for 1 hour before serving.
 Refrigerate leftovers.
 Yield: 12-16 servings.

 "Absolutely delicious!
 Nice alternative to the usual custard tart fillings.
 The cream cheese and white chocolate paired so nicely with the fruit I added - strawberries, kiwi, blueberries and raspberries.
 Everyone asked for the recipe!"

 "Have make this for years.
 Brought it to a pot luck last night and received several comments and requests for recipe.
 Really good looking with great taste."